How to Prepare for Winter Storms

 - Use the bus.
 SDOT works closely with Metro Transit to ensure bus routes are passable.

 - If you must drive, make sure your car is ready.
-Carry chains and be prepared to put them on.
+Carry chains or other traction devices and be prepared to put them on.
 Make sure windows are clear and the snow is brushed from the entire car.

 - Slow down and allow plenty of room between you and the next vehicle.
 Be prepared for ice you cannot see, especially on bridges and raised roadways.